 The following are some guidelines to follow whenever using decision tables:

-- Include as few columns as possible while covering all of the statements under test.
-If there is too much information in one column, consider breaking it up into multiple columns.
+• Include as few columns as possible while covering all the statements under test.
+Consider breaking it into multiple columns if too much information exists in one column.

-- Don’t use a generic verb for any column headings; instead, replace them with precise actions from the system’s documentation or user interface specification.
+• Don’t use a generic verb for column headings; replace them with precise actions from the system’s documentation or user interface specification.

-- Specify the order in which you are testing each variable.
-This not only helps to maintain consistency in your testing but also makes it easier to reference each variable by number rather than name.
+• Specify the order in which you are testing each variable.
+This helps maintain consistency in your testing and makes it easier to reference each variable by number rather than name.

-- When generating positive and negative results, consider using “(unknown)” rather than leaving a cell blank to represent invalid data values that may be received by the system under test.
+• When generating positive and negative results, consider using “(unknown)” rather than leaving a blank cell to represent invalid data values the system may receive under test.

-- Clearly label each input value as either positive, negative, or unknown.
-This will help the reader to understand the system’s behavior such as when the positive result of user name “John” is received and it contains an incomplete address.
+• Clearly label each input value as either positive, negative, or unknown.
+This will help the reader to understand the system’s behavior, such as when the positive result of the user name “John” is received and it contains an incomplete address.

 Advantages of Decision Table Testing

-- Make certain the SUT is behaving as specified by increasing test coverage and guaranteeing that positive and negative results are tested.
+• Ensure the SUT behaves as specified by increasing test coverage and guaranteeing that positive and negative results are tested.

 Disadvantages of Decision Table Testing

-When using decision tables there are several concerns that need to be addressed: – The effort required to create them may increase the overall cost of developing automated tests.
+Several concerns must be addressed when using decision tables: The effort required to create them may increase the overall cost of developing automated tests.
 However, this cost is usually justified because it will likely save money throughout the testing process.

-- Decision tables must be updated at the same time as any change to the SUT’s specification or user interface.
+• Decision tables must be updated simultaneously with any change to the SUT’s specification or user interface.

-- The larger the table, the longer it will take to create and maintain it.
-Unless we are using decision tables in an automated fashion this can prove challenging because if each row is generated manually then there is a greater chance of error than if they were generated automatically (i.e., using Python scripts).
+• The larger the table, the longer it will take to create and maintain it.
+Unless we use decision tables in an automated fashion, this can prove challenging because if each row is generated manually, there is a greater chance of error than if they were generated automatically (i.e., using Python scripts).

 Decision Table Example